UdayG01/VoiceAI-Rena/README.md

-# FastRTC Groq Voice Agent
+# Rena - RenataAI's Support Assistant

 This project demonstrates voice interactions with AI assistants using FastRTC and Groq.